Amirrezahmi/data-collector/README.md

   3. Connect your Android device to your computer.
   4. Build and run the app on your connected device from Android Studio.

-Alternatively, you can download the APK file from the releases section of the GitHub repository and install it directly on your Android device. you only need to download `app.APK` on your device in this case.
+Alternatively, you can download the APK file from the releases section of the GitHub repository and install it directly on your Android device. you only need to download `app-debug.APK` on your device in this case.

 ## Usage